1890-1902

 1908 — Expelled from the Conservatory on May 12 for an unauthorized public performance with an amateur orchestra; readmitted on May 25.

-1909 – Composed the remarkable Elegy for Violin and Piano during Easter.
-In October, he transferred to the organ department, which included composition studies.
+1909 — Composed the remarkable Elegy for Violin and Piano during Easter.
+In October, he transferred to the organ department,where he also studied composition.

 1910 — On June 4, he was “dismissed for incorrigible negligence.”
 This marked the beginning of his lifelong compositional output; within weeks, he wrote two large orchestral works: The Death of Tintagiles (after Maeterlinck) and The Angel of Death (after Przerwa-Tetmajer).